multimediaeval/multimediaeval.github.io/_editions/2025/tasks/memorability.md

 #### Task description

-The aim of this task is to predict how memorable a piece of media (e.g., movie excerpts, commercial presentations, brand names) will be for viewers.
-Memorability refers to how likely people are to remember the media content after seeing it.
+The goal of this task is to study the long-term memory performance when recognizing small movie excerpts or commercial videos.
+We provide the videos, precomputed features or EEG features for the challenges proposed in the task such as How memorable a video, if a person familiar with a video or if you can predict the brand memorability?

 **Subtask 1: Movie Memorability**.
 This task studies the long-term memory performance when recognizing small movie excerpts from weeks to years after having viewed them.
 * _Challenge 1.1: How memorable is this video (movie excerpts)?_ - Video-based prediction: The goal of this task is to predict how memorable a video is based on movie excerpts.
 Participants are expected to develop automatic systems that predict the memorability scores of new videos.
 The memorability score indicates the probability of a video being remembered by viewers.
 To achieve this, participants will use a subset of the Movie Memorability dataset, which includes videos, their corresponding memorability scores.
 Participants are free to use only the modalities relevant to their approach, enabling a broad range of methodologies.